apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 ## Pulsar IO

-Messaging systems are most useful when they can interact with external systems like databases and other messaging systems. **Pulsar IO** is a feature of Pulsar that enables you to easily create, deploy, and manage Pulsar **connectors**.
-Connectors are of two types:
+Messaging systems are most useful when they can interact with external systems like databases and other messaging systems. **Pulsar IO** is a feature of Pulsar that enables you to easily create, deploy, and manage Pulsar **connectors** that interact with external systems, such as [Apache Cassandra](https://cassandra.apache.org), [Aerospike](https://www.aerospike.com), and many others.

+### Sources and sinks

+Pulsar IO connectors are of two types:

-* Data is fed into Pulsar by **sources**
+* Data is fed into Pulsar by **sources**.
+Common sources include other messaging systems and "firehose"-style data pipeline APIs.
-* Data is fed into **sinks**
+* Data is fed into **sinks**.
+Common sinks include SQL and NoSQL databases.

 This diagram illustrates the relationship between